EricSchles/faceFind/README.md

 #how to run:

 making this tool work should be a snap.
-Simply move some files into the preprocessed directory and then run python process_images.py from the top level directory.
+Simply move some files into the preprocessed directory and then run:

+python process_images.py

+from the top level directory.
 You should see any pictures with faces in the withFace directory.

 Note:  All pictures in preprocessed will be converted to .png's if you want to avoid making this permanent PLEASE copy instead of moving pictures into this directory.